intersel/Blapy/README.md

 #How to configure my pages to become pages of a web application?

 ##Identify the common blocks between your different pages
 * Identify the common blocks (div, p, ... html tags) between your pages.
-When you use a CMS, these blocks are the same one you identified when building your website.
+When you use a CMS, these blocks are the same ones than those you identified when building your website.
 ```html
   <div id="myContainer">
 	  How is it going?
   </div>
 ```
-* Tell to UPIApplication that these blocks are the one that may be updated from page to page :
+* Tell to UPIApplication that these blocks are the ones that may be updated from page to page:
-  * add a "data-upi-container" attribute set to true in order to configure this container as a UPIApplication container, container name that will be shared with multiple pages
+  * add a "data-upi-container" attribute set to true in order to configure this container as a UPIApplication container
   * give a name identifier to the container with the "data-upi-container-name" attribute in order to identify this content as unique.
-Each page that has a unique content to be used to update block content should have a unique name identifier here.
+  * give a content name to identify each unique page content to be used.
 ```html
   <div id="myContainer"  data-upi-container="true" data-upi-container-name="mainContainer" data-upi-container-content="Howisitgoing">
 	  How is it going?